 Under our articles of association, the general meeting of shareholders may suspend or remove supervisory board members at any time.
 A resolution of our general meeting of shareholders to suspend or remove a supervisory board member may be passed by a simple majority of the votes cast, provided that the resolution is based on a proposal by our supervisory board.
+In the absence of a proposal by our supervisory board, a resolution of our general meeting of shareholders to suspend or remove a supervisory board member at any time.
+A resolution of our general meeting of shareholders to suspend or supervisory board.
 In the absence of a proposal by our supervisory board, a resolution of our general meeting of shareholders to suspend or remove a supervisory board member shall require a majority of at least two-thirds of the votes cast representing more than 50% of our issued share capital.

 In a meeting of the supervisory board, each supervisory board member is entitled to cast one vote.
 A supervisory board member may grant a written proxy to another supervisory board member to represent him at a meeting of the supervisory board.
 All resolutions by our supervisory board are adopted by a simple majority of the votes cast unless our supervisory board rules provide otherwise.
 In case of a tie in any vote of the supervisory board, the chairman of the supervisory board shall have the casting vote.
-Our supervisory board may also adopt resolutions outside a meeting, provided that such resolutions are adopted in writing, all supervisory board members are familiar with the resolution to be passed and provided that no supervisory board member objects to such decision-making process.
+Our supervisory board members are familiar with the resolution to be passed and provided that no supervisory board member objects to such decision-making process.